mia-platform/documentation/docs/release_notes/platform_7-6-x_releasenotes.md

 ### Improvements

-#### Large Configmaps support

-Custom services configuration now supports ConfigMaps larger than __1MB__ (this limit is imposed by Kubernetes).
-Large ConfigMaps will be automatically split into multiple parts and joined back together during deployment.

 #### CMS link in Environments details

 In the Environments table of Envs area, the hosts related to the project's CMS are now links that open the CMS in a new tab.